 The two halves of our house were joined within a few days of arrival, Dec 9th, and the interrior finish work was begun.
-In transit several cracks in the wallboard appeared and they and the joint seams had to be covered and painted.
-We had to wait for the carpet to be laid until electrical power was provided, so the shell of our home sat empty for several weeks.
-The good news was that the garage/shop's shell and the house were ready for interrior work at about the same time.
-Snow, cold and the Christmas Holidays slowed work until the new year.
+In transit several cracks in the wallboard appeared and they and the

 The floor for the shop was poured on January 5, 2006 and the water & power trench was dug on January 19, 2006.
 This brings up the matter of working with the power company.
 While arranging for electrical power, Sue and I werinformed that we needed to provide a diagram showing the locations of our house, shop and our well's pump-house in relation to the electrical vault and indicating the distances the power cable would run to each.
 One of my good investments was a 200 foot flexible tape meassure.
 Using this tape I got the required measurements.
 I created a diagram, on my computer, using the shapes, lines and text frames in MS Publisher.
 I submitted the digram along with our power application and we waited.
 One has to wait for several inspections to take place.
 The depth and quality of your trench is looked at and of course the electrical panel and wiring has to be checked and a green tag applied.
 We got hooked to the power grid on January 25, 2006.
 About two weeks later the shop was wired by Lane, Gary's electrical sub-contractor, and the shop was ready to be used.
 Power meant that the heat could be turned on to warm the house in preparation for laying the carpet.
 Turning the power on inside the house was done by the home seller's set-up crew The process felt so slow, Sue and I wanted to move in so badly but we had no water and the septic system was still not hooked up.